rrogerc/smr_scheduler/README.md

 Actions > (left toolbar) 📅 Generate Monthly Schedule > (right side) Run workflow > Run Workflow (green button)
 ```
 This will run the program manually to remake the schedule for the next month.

+## Changing the Form
+The program will fetch the column titles and search for key words.
+For example, if the column title is `first name (extra context):` the script would turn the column title into `firstnameextracontext` and then search for the words `first` and `name`, if the title contains it then it will match the column title.
+This means you can change the form questions as long as you keep the key words.
+Just don't include other column titles key words (don't write `last name` in the first name column title).

 # Roadmap
 Figure out a way to remove people from the form
 - Only include people from an official member spreadsheet?